cocoatoucher/StyledMarkdown/README.md

 - Use those style names in your markdown strings.
 - Using StyledMarkdown, provide your custom style definitions and markdown strings which are using those custom styles' names, and create `SwiftUI` `Text` views or just `AttributedString`s for `UIKit`.

-With StyledMarkdown, you do not have to define a custom `AttributedStringKey` each time you want a custom style in your markdown, as this is already done in StyledMarkdown.
+With this approach, you do not have to define a custom `AttributedStringKey` each time you want a custom style in your markdown, as this is already done in StyledMarkdown.

 ## Examples
 <p align="center">